 name | string | required | Must be "advisor". |

-model | string | required | The advisor model ID, such as "claude-opus-4-6".
+model | string | required | The advisor model ID, such as claude-opus-4-8.
 Billed at this model's rates for the sub-inference. |

 max_uses | integer | unlimited | Maximum number of advisor calls allowed in a single request.
-Once the executor reaches this cap, further advisor calls return an with and the executor continues without further advice.
-This is a per-request cap, not a per-conversation cap; see for conversation-level limits. |
+Once the executor reaches this cap, further advisor calls return an advisor_tool_result_error with error_code: "max_uses_exceeded" and the executor continues without further advice.
+This is a per-request cap, not a per-conversation cap.
+See Cost control for conversation-level limits. |

 The caching object has the shape {"type": "ephemeral", "ttl": "5m" | "1h"}.
-Unlike cache_control on content blocks, this is not a breakpoint marker; it is an on/off switch.
-The server decides where cache boundaries go.
+Unlike cache_control on content blocks, this is not a breakpoint marker.
+It is an on/off switch.
+The server determines where cache boundaries go.

 When the advisor is invoked, a server_tool_use block is followed by an advisor_tool_result block in the assistant's content: